Training is important, especially for puppies, but rest assured you can definitely teach old dogs new tricks as well.

 There are two main types of training – puppy socialization (getting used to other dogs) and behavior training.

-Individual Dog Training
+Individual Dog Training Sessions with a Professional.

 This can be very beneficial for new dog owners or those who are having any areas of difficulty with regards to training their dogs.
 Commonly this may be for newly acquired dogs, dogs who have specific training issues, suffer anxiety or other unwanted behaviours.
 There are some great dog trainers in Hong Kong who will come to your home.